6.30 Academic Standards

 Dismissed students may be readmitted only by petition.
 Students who are dismissed will be so informed by the Graduate School.

 Probation: Students placed on probation will be required to raise their cumulative graduate grade point averages to 3.0 the term they complete the next twelve quarter hours or nine semester hours of graded course work.
 Probation becomes effective the term that students’ grade point averages fall below 3.0; not when the students are notified that they have been placed on probation.
-If a portion of the twelve/eight graduate credits is research for the thesis requirement, the students' academic programs must certify the students' eligibility to continue their studies at the University.
-Failure to attain the 3.0 cumulative grade point average within twelve quarter hours or eight semester hours of graded course work will result in the students' dismissal from the Graduate School.
+If a portion of the twelve/nine graduate credits is research for the thesis requirement, the students' academic programs must certify the students' eligibility to continue their studies at the University.
+Failure to attain the 3.0 cumulative grade point average within twelve quarter hours or nine semester hours of graded course work will result in the students' dismissal from the Graduate School.

 Students entering the Graduate School on a conditional basis will have their academic records reviewed by both their academic departments and the Graduate School at the end of the term in which they complete the first twelve quarter hours or nine semester hours of graduate course work.
 If the students' grade point averages are 3.0 or above they will be: